MBK Dowel Sode

 Centuries ago, it was common for a string 'hummer' to be strung

-tightly across and in front of the leading edge of the kite.
+tightly across near the leading edge of the kite.
 When in the

 air, the string would make a humming noise in the breeze.
 This idea was